-Eating higher fiber whole grains like quinoa, brown rice whole steel cut oats instead of their flour-based counterparts can help speed up your weight loss because you feel satiated faster.
+Higher fiber whole grains like quinoa, Buckwheat, brown rice whole steel cut oats instead of their flour-based counterparts can help speed up your weight loss because you feel satiated faster.

-When steel blades grind the fiber of any plant into a fine powder, it destroys that fiber matrix that slows down the absorption of starches into the bloodstream.
+When steel blades grind the fiber of any plant into a fine powder, it destroys the fiber matrix that slows down the absorption of starches into the bloodstream.

 Check your dried fruit consumption

-Typically fruit is very low in calories at around 300 calories per pound, but apples or bananas become extremely high calorie when dehydrated.
+Typically fruit is very low in calories at around 300 calories per pound, but things like apples or bananas become extremely high-calorie when dehydrated.